caltechlibrary/sidewall/README.md

 ☀ Introduction
 -----------------------------

 Dimensions offers a networked API and search language (the [DSL](https://docs.dimensions.ai/dsl/language.html)).
 However, there is as yet no object-oriented API library for Python.
-Interacting with the DSL currently requires writing strings and sending them to the Dimensions server, a process that is inconvenient for Python users.  _Sidewall_ is an effort to create a higher level interface for working with the Dimensions DSL and network API.
+Interacting with the DSL currently requires writing strings and sending them to the Dimensions server, then manually processing returned JSON output.
+The overall process is inconvenient for Python programmers.  _Sidewall_ is an effort to create a higher-level interface for working with the Dimensions DSL and network API.
 It wraps network calls and provides Python objects that can be used in programs to interact with Dimensions.

-"Sidewall" is a loose acronym for _**Si**mple **D**im**e**nsions **w**r**a**pper c**l**ient **l**ibrary_.
+Features of Sidewall include:

+* object classes defined for different Dimensions data entities
+* object attribute values filled in automatically behind the scenes
+* lists returned as efficient generators that fetch data over the net as needed
+* automatic throttling to keep within API rate limits

 ✺ Installation instructions